rdghosal/cachers/README.md

 ## Description

-Rust that compiles into a Python package that offers simple in-*mem*ory caching... or is it more like *mem*oization? 🤔
+Rust that compiles into a Python package that offers simple in-*memoir*y caching... or is it more like *memoir*ization? 🤔 (Okay, I'll stop.)

 ```python
 import memoirs